 At runtime: Cover the source image with a non-periodic sequence of the pre-generated tiles; for each tile, decide whether to insert each point based on the required image density.
 If we’ve inserted all the points on a tile distribution and we still require more density, subdivide the tile.

-Despite personally finding the monochrome stippled images to be beautiful, one trivial extension I thought of was extending the AIS algorithm to plot colored disks by averaging the underlying image pixels.
-I was aiming for a somewhat pointillist effect, which kind of reminds of.
-However the image doesn’t completely make it for me because the approach is basing the stipples (the strokes in this color version) exclusively on the darkness of the image, completely ignoring the homogeneity on the tone – this will prevent dark broad strokes from appearing on the result no matter what.
-Obviously that’s what the stippling algorithm is designed to do: generate dark shades from dense clustering of points, but I do think something like this could be achieved:
+Despite personally finding the monochrome stippled images to be beautiful, one trivial extension I thought of was extending the AIS algorithm to plot coloured disks by averaging the underlying image pixels.
+I was aiming for a somewhat pointillist effect.
+However, the image doesn’t completely make it for me because the approach is basing the stipples (the strokes in this colour version) exclusively on the darkness of the image, completely ignoring the homogeneity of the tone — this will prevent dark broad strokes from appearing on the result no matter what.
+Obviously, that’s what the stippling algorithm is designed to do: generate dark shades from dense clustering of points, but I do think something like this could be achieved:

-An application implementing the Adaptive Incremental Sampling and Recursive Wang Tiles algorithms described in this post is provided.
+An application implementing the Adaptive Incremental Sampling and Recursive Wang Tiles algorithms described in this post are provided.
 The source code is written in C# under Visual Studio 2010.
-If you just want to run it, there’s binaries already built, along with a pre-generated set of Wang Tiles to use included in the compressed file.
+If you just want to run it, there are binaries already built, along with a pre-generated set of Wang Tiles to use included in the compressed file.

 Precompiled binaries: stippling.zip